 I am a second year Ph.D. student in the Department of Linguistics at the University of California, Santa Cruz.
 Prior to coming to Santa Cruz in 2019, I was at the University of North Carolina where I received a Master’s degree in Linguistics.
 My Masters thesis was “On Subcategorization and PRIORITY: Evidence from Welsh Allomorphy” which was advised by Jennifer L. Smith.

 My research primarily focuses on phonology, the study of sound-structure systems in language.
 However, my current research is interested in questions concerning the phonology’s interfaces to other areas in linguistics, especially the morphological and syntactic components.

 Other areas that I focus on includes questions concerning the Celtic and Germanic languages from the Indo-European family and the Zapotecan languages spoken in Oaxaca, Mexico.

-Currently, I am working with Eirik Tengesdal from Universitetet i Oslo on providing an analysis of pronominal object shift and its interaction with verbal particles and adverbs in Mainland Scandinavian.
+I collaborate with Eirik Tengesdal from Universitetet i Oslo on providing an analysis of pronominal object shift and its interaction with verbal particles and adverbs in Mainland Scandinavian.
 Additionally, I am conducting research for my first qualifying paper, with Ivy Sichel as advisor, on the role that prosody plays in the shifting of negative indefinites in North Germanic languages.

-I am also an amatuer bookbinder and am always looking for ways to continue practicing this craft.
+I am an amatuer bookbinder and am always looking for ways to continue practicing this craft.

 I have also recently taken up crocheting again after a decade long hiatus.